Fang and Fur, Blood and Bone: A Primal Guide to Animal Magic, by Lupa

 One of the more personally appealing ritual ideas described in the book is the creation of an animal, essentially inspired servitors of made up of composite animal parts, with specific details of a creature Lupa created in the past.
 Lupa details another ritual she employed in order to obtain a familiar.
 We learn its name and feeding habits, but not how it came into her life, nor how she’s worked with it.
 While it’s a shame that practical applications are left vague, the section advocating responsible familiar care is certainly commendable.
 Lupa leaves moral decisions to the reader, though, naturally, she does offer suggestions on how certain situations should be approached.

 Lupa also touches upon therianthropy, a state where a person believes s/he is an animal in spirit (at the very least), and shape-shifting.
 She notes differences between therion and non-therion shifting – a distinction not often made, but interesting to see, given the rise in popularity of Otherkin-identification over the past decade or so.

 Appendices are referenced early and constantly throughout the text, which made me wonder whether or not the material really ought to have been tacked on at the end, or if the structure of the text could have used reworking to incorporate them earlier on.

 Throughout the text, Lupa employs a relaxed, conversational tone, however with numerous typographical errors the rough edges show and details are not always fleshed out; it perhaps could have benefited from further editing.

-This book provides a number of ideas not commonly found in the average book on animal magick or totemic work, and anyone interested in this area of magickal exploration would do well to pick it up.
+Fang and Fur, Blood and Bone provides a number of ideas not commonly found in the average book on animal magick or totemic work, and anyone interested in this area of magical exploration would do well to pick it up.